ngovandiep/docker/README.md

 In file docker\.env

 ```
-SOURCE_PATH=_SOURCE DIRECTORY_
+SOURCE_PATH=<SOURCE DIRECTORY>
 VOLUME_PATH=/var/www/html1
 ```

 - Application will be mounted to `/var/www/html1`

-You may modify project paths 'SOURCE_PATH' in above directory with your local paths.
+You may modify project paths <SOURCE DIRECTORY> in above directory with your local paths.

 Eg:
 ```